openjdk/guide/src/guide/jbs-jdk-bug-system.md

 1. Ensure the [Affects Version/s]{.jbs-field} field is correct (within reason).
   * This may involve reproducing the bug, if doing so is fast and easy.
   * In addition to the version where the bug was found, take special care to also investigate if the bug affects mainline.
-    * See [Indicating what releases an issue is applicable to](#indicating-what-releases-an-issue-is-applicable-to) for more details
+    * See [Indicating what releases an issue is applicable to](#indicating-what-releases-an-issue-is-applicable-to) for more details.
   * For enhancements the [Affects Version]{.jbs-field} should be empty unless you feel that it is only relevant to a particular release family, and should not go into a future mainline release.
 1. Set the [Fix Version/s]{.jbs-field}.
    * A bug should be fixed first in the most recent version where it exists.
 If you don't know what version the fix will go into set the [Fix Version/s]{.jbs-field} to [tbd]{.jbs-value}.